Kenneth Robeson & Co.

 Laurence Louis Donovan – The second Kenneth Robeson hired by Street & Smith

-Harry Felsenstein – The most important Doc Savage fan you never heard about.
+Harry Felsenstein – Perhaps the most important man you probably never heard of

-Alan B. Hathway – The third Kenneth Robeson hired by Street & Smith
+Alan Bonnel Hathway – The third Kenneth Robeson hired by Street & Smith

-Henry William Ralston – Street & Smith executive and the father of Doc Savage
+Henry William Ralston – The Street & Smith executive who created Doc Savage